-- 13.4.1 The different classes of MASS, which are outlined in Chapter 1 of Part 2 require different certification requirements. - 13.4.2 Each and every MASS, whether a new-build or transferring from another Flag, must be surveyed before it can be registered on the UK Ship Register.
-These surveys can be undertaken by either MCA or MCA approved Class surveyors, depending on certain criteria.
-If the survey is delegated to a Classification Society (or other RO), the name and contact details of the attending surveyor will need to be provided.
-On receipt, UK Ship Register will arrange the issue of the appropriate Instrument of Appointment. - 13.4.3 If the survey is carried out by the MCA, the survey application should be made using Form MSF 5100.
+- 15.4.1 The different classes of MASS, which are outlined in Chapter 1 of Part 2 require different certification requirements. - 15.4.2 Every MASS, whether a new-build or transferring from another Flag, must be surveyed before it can be registered on the UK Ship Register.
+These surveys can only be undertaken by the MCA.
+On receipt of the survey report, UK Ship Register will arrange the issue of the appropriate Instrument of Appointment. - 15.4.3 If the survey is carried out by the MCA, the survey application should be made using Form MSF 5100.
 If, on completion of survey, the surveyor is satisfied that the MASS meets international standards and UK regulations, where relevant, of safety and pollution prevention, short-term certification can be issued immediately.
-Full term certification would then follow in due course. - 13.4.4 Where mandatory requirements do not apply, the factors in Table 13-2 overleaf should be considered, particularly when undertaking any risk assessment.
-This table is not a definitive list: other relevant certification, e.g. safe manning, ISPS, ISM, base station certification, may also need to be considered.
+Full term certification will then follow in due course. - 15.4.4 Where mandatory requirements do not apply, the factors in Table 15-2 overleaf should be considered, particularly when undertaking any risk assessment.
+This table is not a definitive list: other relevant certification, e.g. safe manning, ISPS, ISM, RCC certification, may also need to be considered. - 15.4.5 The MCA has issued MGN 664 which refers to maritime vessels utilising Innovative Technology, including autonomy and remote control.
+In any sea area that is in the jurisdiction of the MCA (up to the 12Nm limit and not covered by another navigational authority), owners/operators are to engage early with the MCA to discuss the upcoming operations/trials.
+There is a direction from the MCA that MASS's will be certified taking into account their use of the Innovative Technology and this will be done by the submission of documentation to satisfy a safety case for the MASS and the operation/trial.
+This on the face of it looks like it could be a lengthy process for which funding/time has not been allowed for in legacy vessels or those who are going into concept design who are unaware of this MGN.
+The certification to operate within MCA waters will be given by conferring a loadline exemption on the MASS.

-Table 13-2: Cert ification Consi derations for C lasses of MAS S MASS Category R = Recommended M = Mandatory Ultralight MASS Light MASS Small MASS High-Speed MASS Large MASS Vessel construction & arrangements Certification R Approved Design Code or standard iaw Ch.6 R Approved Design Code e.g. MGN280 or Workboat Code R Approved Design Code e.g. MGN280 or Workboat Code R Approved Design Code e.g. IMO HSC Code M Approved Design Code or Class Rules Vessel certificate issued by RO Class Society / Flag State Class Society / Flag State Class Society / Flag State Class Society / Flag State Vessel Control System certificate R Approved Design Code or standard iaw Ch.
+Table 15-2: Certification Considerations for Classes of MASS MASS Category R = Recommended M = Mandatory Ultralight MASS Light MASS Small MASS High-Speed MASS Large MASS Vessel construction & arrangements Certification R Approved Design Code or standard iaw Ch.6 R Approved Design Code e.g. Workboat Code R Approved Design Code e.g. Workboat Code R Approved Design Code e.g. IMO HSC Code M Approved Design Code or Class Rules Vessel certificate issued by Flag State Flag State Flag State Flag State Flag State Vessel Control System certificate R Approved Design Code or standard iaw Ch.
 9 R Approved Design Code or standard iaw Ch.
 9 R Approved Design Code or standard iaw Ch.
 9 R Approved Design Code or standard iaw Ch.
 9 M Approved Design Code or standard iaw Ch.
-9 Certificate Issued by Appropriate authority RO RO Flag State or RO Flag State or RO Crew Certification As per Ch.
-12 As per Ch.
-12 As per Ch.
-12 As per Ch.
+9 Certificate Issued by Flag State Flag State Flag State Flag State Flag State Software Survey and Configuration Certification and Clearance for Use (See note 2) Crew Certification As per Ch.
 12 As per Ch.
 12